avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 1. The original number is split in half into its lower bits and upper bits.
 Both Hamming weights are calculated.

-2. The lower bits will be [bitwise complemented](https://www.geeksforgeeks.org/bitwise-complement-operator-tilde/) when the Hamming weight of the upper bits  is _even_ , while the upper bits will be complemented when the Hamming weight of the lower bits is _odd_.
+2. The lower bits will be [bit-wise complemented](https://www.geeksforgeeks.org/bitwise-complement-operator-tilde/) when the Hamming weight of the upper bits  is _even_ , while the upper bits will be complemented when the Hamming weight of the lower bits is _odd_.
 Note that the complement operation is invertible because it does not change parity.

 3. The lower bits will be rotated by the original Hamming weight of the upper bits, and _vice versa_.
-Similarly the rotation operation is invertbile.
+Similarly the rotation operation is invertible.

 Most modern CPUs have a Hamming weight (aka `popcount`) instruction, therefore the run-time overhead of using this transformation is negligible.